Paramedical Esthetics Training and Education Program Options

 - Infection control

-According to the U.S. Bureau of Labor Statistics (BLS), jobs for estheticians and other skin care specialists were projected to increase roughly 38% between 2008 and 2018 (www.bls.gov).
-The BLS reported that the mean annual salary for skin care specialists as of May 2009 was $28,580.
-The average salary for skin care specialists working in physicians' offices was reported at $38,020 for the same time period, while those working in medical and surgical hospitals earned $39,910.
+According to the U.S. Bureau of Labor Statistics (BLS), jobs for skincare specialists are projected to increase 25% between 2010 and 2020 (www.bls.gov).
+The BLS reported that the median annual salary for skin care specialists in May 2012 was $28,640.

 Associate Degrees Paramedical Esthetics